-This article is about the analysis of functional MRI data obtained during activation studies of the human brain.
-The problem addressed is how to identify regionally specific and significant correlations between a time-dependent sensorimotor or cognitive parameter and measured changes in neurophysiology (Bandettini et al 1993a, Friston et al 1993a).
-This problem has a number of well established solutions in PET functional imaging, where activation studies are almost universally analyzed using some form of statistical parametric mapping (Friston et al 1990).
-However there are some special issues to be considered when dealing with MRI data.
+This article is about the analysis of functional magnetic resonance imaging (MRI) data obtained during activation studies of the human brain.
+The problem addressed is how to identify regionally specific and significant correlations between a time-dependent sensorimotor or cognitive parameter and measured changes in neurophysiology [Bandettini et al., 1993; Friston et al., 1993a].
+This problem has a number of well-established solutions in position emission tomography (PET) functional imaging, in which activation studies are almost universally analyzed using some form of statistical parametric mapping [Friston et al., 1990].
+However, some special issues need to be considered when dealing with MRI data.
 Statistical parametric maps (SPMs) are images whose voxel values are distributed, under the null hypothesis, according to some known probability density function.
-The null hypothesis is usually that there are no significant activations, or correlations between sensorimotor parameters and central physiology.
-SPMs are treated as smooth multidimensional statistical processes and thresholded such that the probability of getting an activated region by chance (over the entire SPM) is suitably small (e.g. 0.05).
-The methods for determining the appropriate threshold have only recently been developed (Friston et al 1991 and Worsley et al 1992).
+The null hypothesis is usually that there are no significant activations or correlations between sensorimotor parameters and central physiology.
+SPMs are treated as smooth multidimensional statistical processes and thresholded such that the probability of acquiring an activated region by chance (over the entire SPM) is suitably small (e.g., 0.05).
+The methods for determining the appropriate threshold have only recently been developed [Friston et al., 1991; Worsley et al., 1992].

-Two fundamental aspects of MRI data that bear directly on the detection of significant correlations are: (i) The hemodynamic response to sensory input (evoked changes in neuronal activity) is transient, delayed and dispersed in time. (ii) Because the sampling interval of some MRI techniques is typically much shorter than the time-constants of hemodynamic changes, the resulting time-series can show substantial autocorrelation.
+Two fundamental aspects of MRI data that bear directly on detecting significant correlations are:

+- The hemodynamic response to sensory input (evoked changes in neuronal activity) is transient, delayed, and dispersed in time. - Because the sampling interval of some MRI techniques is typically much shorter than the timeconstants of hemodynamic changes, the resulting time-series can show substantial autocorrelation.